Population: 8,164,361 (2016)

 Our tip for accommodation in Quebec would be to consider staying in a traditional “Old Quebec City” or in a “rural village”.
 Old Quebec City is a UNESCO World Heritage Site and is known for its charming cobblestone streets, historic architecture, and European-inspired atmosphere.
-The city is home to many charming hotels and bed and breakfasts located in restored heritage buildings that offer a unique and authentic experience.
+The city is home to many charming hotels and bed and breakfasts in restored heritage buildings offering a unique and authentic experience.

 Another tip would be to consider staying in a rural village, such as those located in the Eastern Townships or the Charlevoix region.
 These villages often have various accommodation options, such as cottages, inns, and B&Bs, that are nestled among the area’s natural beauty and offer comfortable and cozy stays.
-Many of these rural villages are surrounded by nature, offering great opportunities for activities such as hiking, skiing, and ice-fishing in winter, swimming, kayaking, and fishing in summer.
+Many of these rural villages are surrounded by nature, offering great opportunities for hiking, skiing, ice-fishing activities in winter, swimming, kayaking, and fishing in summer.

 You can also consider staying in a major city like Montreal or Quebec City, where you will have access to a wide range of accommodation options, from budget-friendly hostels and hotels to luxury resorts and a variety of cultural and entertainment opportunities.

 Québec is a vast territory of over 1,500,000 square km / 579152 square mi.
-Its size is 3 times France, 6.3 times the United Kingdom, 17 times that of Maine, and 51 times that of Belgium.
+Its size is 3 times France’s, 6.3 times that of the United Kingdom’s, 17 times that of Maine, and 51 times that of Belgium.
 Traveling over Québec’s roads can sometimes take time, so it’s best to plan carefully.

 Québec is such a unique place.
 It feels like a different country with a unique identity within the larger Canadian one.
 Of course, this is Canada, with its vast wilderness and cosmopolitanism, but Québec embraces terroir and its language, culture, passion for winter snow and wines, gastronomy, and so much more.
 The Québécois are distinctly North American and European in their approach to it all, and it’s just amazing!